Infernaeon

 Infernaeon is an extreme metal band from Ft.
 Lauderdale, Florida.
 They have released two full-length albums on Prosthetic Records entitled A Symphony of Suffering (2007) and Genesis to Nemesis (2010) and a full-length album on Black & Blue Records entitled The Cancer Within (2013).

-Formed in the spring of 2004 by vocalist Chris Defaut, bassist Kevin Gibbons (Strychnine), and guitarist Brian Magley, the group recorded and released their first demo entitled "Oracle of Armageddon" in Fall of 2004.
+Formed in the spring of 2004 by vocalist Chris Defaut, bassist Kevin Gibbons (Strychnine), guitarist Brian Magley, and drummer Salvatore Guasto, the group recorded and released their first demo entitled "Oracle of Armageddon" in Fall of 2004.

 They went on to gain a following in the South Florida area where they played with such bands as Response Negative, Sac, and Divine Empire.

 In late 2005 Chris Defaut left the band to join Divine Empire, and was replaced by vocalist Brian Werner (Vital Remains/Monstrosity), and guitarist Sam Molina (Monstrosity).

 In 2007, Infernaeon released their debut album A Symphony of Suffering via Prosthetic Records and features Nick Augusto on drums (Trivium/Maruta) and guest vocals by Ben Falgoust (Goatwhore/Soilent Green).
 The album was recorded at keyboardist Zach Brown’s Homeland studios in Boca Raton, FL, and Mastered at Mana Studios in St. Petersburg, FL by Erik Rutan (Morbid Angel/Hate Eternal).

 The band toured this album steadily over the next several years with other acts including Anal Cunt, Vital Remains, Skinless, Anal Blast, Pyrexia, Sons of Azrael, and Crematorium.

 In 2010, they released their second album Genesis to Nemesis also via Prosthetic Records introducing new guitarists Steven Harger and Taylor Nordberg, new drummer Jeramie Kling (The Absence), and keyboardist Dave Stein (Northwinds/Strychnine).